The NESA Board

 • Executive Director, Quality Teaching, NESA

-• Policy advisor for NSW and Australian Governments.
+• policy advisor for NSW and Australian Governments.

-Dallas McInerney headshot
+NESA Board member Dallas McInerney

 Board member

-BA, LLB, MPP
+BA, LLB, MPP, MSc

 Dallas McInerney is the CEO of Catholic Schools NSW, the peak body of the state’s almost 600 Catholic schools with responsibility for their funding, distribution, compliance and governance.